-Students for whom English is a second or foreign language must provide scores demonstrating mastery of the English language.
-Faulkner University will accept any of the following as documentation:
+Students for whom English is a second language must provide scores demonstrating mastery of the English language.
+KGST will accept any of the following as documentation:

 - TOEFL (Test of English as a Foreign Language.
-Official score report with score of at least 500 (paper- based), 173 (computer-based), or 61 (internet-based) - IELTS (International English Language Testing System).
-Official report with score of at least 5.5 - College credit for English Composition.
-Official transcript from a institutionally accredited United States college showing credit for English Composition - ESL (English as a Second Language).
-Official documentation of completion of an appropriate ESL program at a language training center located in the United States
+Official score report with score of at least 500 (paper-based), 200 (computer-based), or 70 (internet-based) - IELTS (International English Language Testing System).
+Official report with score of at least 5.0 - College credit for English Composition.
+Official transcript from a regionally accredited United States college showing credit for English Composition - ESL (English as a Second Language).
+Training Official documentation of completion of an appropriate ESL program at a language training center located in the United States